IngmarBitter/defenders/md/Salvation/Baptism.md

 #### Acts 10:44-48: Holy Spirit for Cornelius before water baptism

-In Acts 10:1-33 Cornelius is described as gentile that is very eager to hear the gospel.
-And in verses 34-43 Peter preaches the gospel.
+In Acts 10:1–33, Cornelius is described as a Gentile who was very eager to hear the gospel.
+And in verses 34–43 Peter preaches the gospel.
 Then comes 44ff:

 !!!
     44  While Peter was still speaking these words, the Holy Spirit fell on all those who heard the word.
 45 All the believers of the circumcision who had come with Peter were astonished because the gift of the Holy Spirit had been poured out even on the Gentiles.
 46  For they heard them speaking in other tongues and magnifying God.
 Then Peter continued,   47 “Can anyone forbid water for baptizing these, who have received the Holy Spirit as we have?”
 48 So he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.